wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 - **Use of information**: The metadata described above is used to build the recovery plan in your Service portal.

-- **Choice**: This is an essential part of the service and can’t be turned off.
-If you don’t want this information sent to the Service, don’t build Recovery Plans in this Service.
+- **Choice**: This is an essential part of the service and can't be turned off.
+If you don't want this information sent to the Service, don't build Recovery Plans in this Service.

 **Feature: Network mapping**